sbhavani/ehr-wallet/SECURITY.md

 ## Security-Related Questions

-For general questions about Health Wallet security, please open a discussion on GitHub or contact us at [security@example.com](mailto:security@example.com).
+For general questions about EHR Wallet security, please open a discussion on GitHub or contact us at [security@example.com](mailto:security@example.com).